How I Recovered from a Hamstring Injury, Quick – Also for Sciatica Pain Relief

 Keeping your hands anchored down, hold an invisible lemon under your chin and do some neck mobility stretches.
 Ear to chin; “smell the armpit;” side to side; and rotations.

 Hip mobility circles.
 Keep your knees lifted and straight – but not locked out.
-You should feel a gripping in the ground from your feet.
+You should feel gripping on the ground from your feet.
 If you hip hinge forward, keep your back straight.

 STRETCHES